Computer Science and Software Systems

 Graduates with a bachelor’s degree in Computer Science or Computing and Software Systems have far reaching opportunities in the computer career field, working as computer programmers, network specialists, systems and data communication analyst, software and hardware engineers, technical consultants and educators.
 Depending on the position, wages are typically strong ranging from $40,000 to well over $100,000 a year.

 Computer Software and Hardware Companies, Software Publishers, Businesses and Consulting Firms, Entertainment Industry, Schools, Health Care Agencies and Manufacturing Companies.
 For more, please visit Career Counseling .

 Transfer Possibilities — Where can I transfer?

 An Associate Degree from Shoreline makes it possible for students to transfer to public and private colleges and universities throughout the U.S. with junior standing.
 Shoreline also has agreements with several universities to make transferring even easier.
-Please visit our transfer agreements page for a list of those options.
 For transfer within Washington State, we offer a special degree called the AA-DTA .
 For international students, Shoreline also has conditional admission agreements that allow a student to be simultaneously accepted by Shoreline and a university of the student's choosing .

 Length of Program: 90 Credits Completion Award: A.A.
 Degree